Ficool

 ...Indeed, they could!

-Jing Yang inexplicably understood.
+Arthur inexplicably understood.
 These three wild predators had always known he was there!

 Damn it, were these three mongrels toying with their prey, or saving the tender meat for last?

-Jing Yang kept retreating until he hit the original pile of corpses, with nowhere left to go.
+Arthur kept retreating until he hit the original pile of corpses, with nowhere left to go.

-As the three ferocious wolves closed in, the sense of impending death enveloped Jing Yang's heart.
+As the three ferocious wolves closed in, the sense of impending death enveloped Arthur's heart.
 He felt his brain cells dying and regenerating at an unprecedented speed, desperately trying to find a way to survive.
 But no matter how he racked his brain, it seemed unrealistic.
 He hadn't even figured out if he had truly transmigrated, and now he was about to be devoured by wolves, piece by piece...

 The soft strand of hair moved imperceptibly, floating toward the wolf in the middle.